elmohaya/Analyze-BMI-Data/README.md

 > 6- Job Status (Employee, Unemployed, Student)

-The above variable and others were collected during a period of several months.
+The above variables and others were collected during a period of several months.
 This Project clearly demonstrates the findings of this data and relates the BMI to the above-mentioned variables.